steinwurf/kodo-ns3-examples/docs/wifi_broadcast.rst

 Finally, ``wifiPhy.EnablePcap ("wifi-simple-adhoc", devices);`` allows the net devices to create pcap files from the given devices.
 One file per net device.
-File naming would be: ``wifi-simple-adhoc-[NODE_ID]-[DEVICE_ID].pcap`` and the format of these files should be the one of RadioTap and should be located on your ``~/kodo-ns3-examples/`` folder.
-Later we will review how to read those files.
+File naming will be: ``wifi-simple-adhoc-[NODE_ID]-[DEVICE_ID].pcap`` and the format of these files should be the one of RadioTap and should be located on your ``~/kodo-ns3-examples/`` folder.
+Later, we will review how to read those files.

 After the pcap setting, we use one of the ns-3 core features, event scheduling.
-The ``Simulator`` is inherent to ns-3 and defines how event are handling discretely.
+The ``Simulator`` is inherent to ns-3 and defines how events are handled discretely.
 The ``ScheduleWithContext`` member function basically tells ns-3 to schedule the ``KodoSimulation::GenerateTraffic`` function every second from the transmitter instance of ``kodoSimulator`` and provide its arguments, e.g. ns-3 socket pointer ``source`` and ``Time`` packet interval ``interPacketInterval``.
-Among the event schedulers you will see ``Schedule`` vs.
+Among the event schedulers, you will see ``Schedule`` vs. ``ScheduleWithContext``.
-``ScheduleWithContext``.
 The main difference between these two functions is that the ``ScheduleWithContext`` tells ns-3 that the scheduled's event context (the node identifier of the currently executed network node) belongs to the given node.
-While, ``Schedule`` may receive the context from a previous scheduled event which can have the context from a different node.
+Meanwhile, ``Schedule`` may receive the context from a previous scheduled event, which can have the context from a different node.
 You can find more details about  the simulator functions in the ns-3 `event scheduling <http://www.nsnam.org/docs/manual/singlehtml/index.html#document-events>`_ manual.
-With all previous descriptions, we are able to run the simulation to see some basic effects of network coding in ns-3.
+With all previous descriptions, we are able to run the simulation to see some basic effects of network coding in ns-3 with Kodo.

 Simulation runs
 ---------------